nevsnode/gordon/README.md

 #### 3. Integrate

-The last step is to integrate Gordon so that commands can be executed.
+The last step is to integrate Gordon so that tasks can be executed.

 This is achieved by inserting entries into Redis-lists.
 Take a look at the section [Handling Tasks](#handling-tasks) for a brief explanation.